CLICK HERE FOR SHIPPING & DELIVERY INFO

 It's really your choice as to whether you want to re-use it or not, bearing in mind that you could be exposing yourself to potentially harmful bacteria if you don't clean it properly - if in doubt, dispose and replace (our reco would be to replace, but we respect that cost and personal choice are considerations).

 This is not unusual, Moxette, and is actually quite common/normal.
 If your Cup discolours, it doesn't necessarily mean it's time to turf it.
 To keep your Cup in tip top, like-new condition, always follow the care instructions in pack and try rinsing in cold water upon removal first, in order to get the bulk of your 'flow' off the silicone.
 THEN wash in warm water (hot water can set stains in!).

 If your Cup has discoloured, you can try soaking it in the sun for a few hours - this can be antibacterial and can also help break down any stains.
-You can also try rubbing it with alcohol (Hot tip: Opaque silicone cups, like our Moxie one, tend not to stain or discolour as easily as transparent silicone might).
+You can also try an apple cider vinegar soak, which we talk more about HERE.

 Hot tip: Opaque, darker-coloured silicone cups, like our Moxie ones, tend not to stain or discolour as easily as transparent or lighter coloured cups might.